Creative Photography Project: 9 Different Photos of the Same Object

 Click here to find out more about natural light photography.

-I did my entire shoot in the kitchen of the house I’m staying during the lockdown in Portugal.
+I did my entire shoot in the kitchen of a house I was staying at the coast in Portugal.
 From the moment I entered the kitchen, I fell in love with the light.
-And I ended up making a lot of the photographs I used for the Stay Home Challenge with the light coming from the kitchen window.

 Creative Photography Project: 9 photos of the same object, famous photography projects, creative photography ideas| Photo: an open bag of meringues ©Karin van Mierlo.
 Photography Playground